MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 5. After you populate the **Assign to** field with the assignee's name, select **Assign**.
 6. You'll then see your Improvement actions page with the new assignee listed for the actions you just assigned.

-## Change implementation details
+## Implementation work

 You can record the implementation status and date for each improvement action and add notes for internal reference.
+These fields can be edited by any user with editing permissions, not just by the assigned person.
+Implementation work differs based on whether the action is implemented and monitored through Microsoft Defender for Cloud, or whether the action is implemented in Microsoft 365 environment or in non-cloud environments.

+#### Defender for Cloud actions

+Improvement actions that pertain to cloud services such as Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP) are implemented and monitored using Compliance Manager’s integration with Defender for Cloud (learn more about [multiservice support](compliance-manager-multiservice.md)).
+The description underneath the **Implementation tab** will state when the action is this type of action.

+RESUME HERE….looks like I’ll need a MDC and non-MDC secetions/subheads for each work header here of implementation, testing, related controls (if I put back in), and evidence.

+#### Non-MDC actions

+...resumption of  old copy....You can record the implementation status and date for each improvement action and add notes for internal reference.
 These fields can be edited by any user with editing permissions, not just by the assigned person.

 To edit an improvement action’s status, select **Edit implementation details** on the details page.
 Below are the available fields and status options: